Skip to content

 Invoice will not be generated or issued if:

-• The award is not fully executed, i.e. final agreement is not signed
+• the final agreement is not signed

 • The total expenses for the billing period are zero or a net credit